amroessam/moldock/README.md

 2. You have a docker hub account
 3. You want to copy everything in the project to each service
+4. Your services are in a services folder named `<service name>.service.js`

 # 🔻Installation